IKV-Impulse-Keyvisual

 Detect before defect – Early detection of roller clogging in extrusion processes

-Deposits on cooling rolls are a well-known problem in flat film extrusion: they impair film quality, lead to rejects and reduce productivity.
-Deposits form on both virgin materials such as PET and, in particular, on recycled materials.
-The IKV has therefore developed an optical inspection system that detects coating formation in-line and can be integrated into existing plants at low cost.
-With the aid of a camera and intelligent image processing, changes in the gloss of the roll surface are analysed and objectively quantified.
-This allows the formation of coatings to be tracked in terms of time and space and correlated with process parameters and material properties.
+Deposits on chill rollers are a well-known problem in flat film extrusion: they impair film quality, lead to rejects and reduce productivity.
+The formation of deposits occurs both with virgin material such as PET and especially with recycled material.
+IKV has therefore developed an optical inspection system that records the formation of deposits in-line and can be integrated cost-effectively into existing systems.
+A camera and intelligent image processing are used to analyze and objectively quantify gloss changes on the roller surface.
+This allows the formation of coatings to be tracked in time and space and correlated with process parameters and material properties.

-In the webinar, the IKV will present the system development and current research results.
-From an industry perspective, the presentations will be supplemented by exciting insights into the cleaning of the accumulated deposits.
+In the webinar, IKV presents the system development and current research results.
+From an industry perspective, the impulses are supplemented by exciting insights into the cleaning of the acquired flooring.

 Dr.-Ing.
 Lisa Leuchtenberger, Head of the Extrusion and Rubber Technology Department at IKV